What We Offer

 Join Us Today:

-A Concise Way of Understanding the Markets' Movements
+Understanding the Markets' Movements

 Understanding the direction of markets is about determining the balance of demand for shares against the supply.
 When demand is outstripping supply the markets are set to trend upwards and vice versa.
 Below we outline a 120-year old method of doing just that and we then move on to examine what the theory says about the recent sharp setback in US (and global) stock markets.